-Investment Objective Policy:

-The investment objective of the VT Tyndall North American Fund & is to achieve long term capital growth.
+Investment Objective Policy: The investment objective of the VT Tyndall North American Fund is to achieve capital growth over the long term (5 years).

-The Sub-Fund will aim to meet its objectives by investing primarily in North American (US and Canadian) equities.
-The Sub-Fund may also invest in other transferable securities, collective investment schemes, money market instruments, deposits, cash and near cash.
+The Sub-Fund will aim to meet its objectives by investing at least 70% in North American (US and Canadian) equities.
+The Sub-Fund may also invest in other transferable securities (such as bonds), collective investment schemes (which may include those managed and/or advised by the ACD or Investment manager), money market instruments, deposits, cash and near cash.